08.06.2024. - 01.09.2024.

 Katrīna Neiburga.
 Sologamy

 In December 1993, the relatives and closest friends of Linda Baker from America received a peculiar invitation to a wedding with a non-existent groom.
-In a ceremony that took place on her 40th birthday in the presence of 75 guests and seven bridesmaids, Linda got married to herself, stressing that this act was driven neither by regret nor feminism: "It’s about doing things for yourself and not waiting around for someone else to make it happen."[1]
-In nuptial history of the world, Linda Baker's wedding is mentioned as one of the first cases of sologamy in contemporary society.
-In 2003, this example was followed by Jennifer Hoes, while in 2022 wide controversy in the media was caused by Indian blogger Kshama Bindu's announcement of a traditional Hindu ceremony for her wedding with herself.
+In a ceremony that took place on her 40th birthday in the presence of 75 guests and 7 bridesmaids, Linda got married to herself, stressing that this act was driven neither by regret nor feminism: “It’s about doing things for yourself and not waiting around for someone else to make it happen.”* In nuptial history of the world, Linda Baker’s wedding is mentioned as one of the first cases of sologamy in contemporary society.
+In 2003, this example was followed by Jennifer Hoes, while in 2022 wide controversy in the media was caused by Indian blogger Kshama Bindu’s announcement of a traditional Hindu ceremony for her wedding with herself.

 * Biederman Ward, Patricia.
 Here Comes the Bride, All Alone.
 Los Angeles Times, 1993.
 Available here.

-About artist
+About the artist

 Katrīna Neiburga is among the most important and productive artists in the Latvian contemporary art scene.
 She has made video works (including music videos) and films, created stage designs and projections for opera and theatre as well as working in the fields of installation, object art and performance.
-She has received several awards, including the prestigious Purvītis Prize in 2009, two Latvian Grand Music Awards for the works Cantando y Amando in 2013 and the opera Chill in 2022, annual theatre award Spēlmaņu Nakts as best video artist (2023) as well as for the opera Chill (2022) and Malleus Maleficarum (2023).
+The author has received several awards, including the prestigious Purvītis Prize in 2009, two Latvian Grand Music Awards for the works Cantando y Amando in 2013 and the opera Chill in 2022, annual theatre award Spēlmaņu Nakts as best video artist (2023) as well as for the opera Chill (2022) and Malleus Malificarum (2023).
 She represented Latvia at the 56th Venice Biennale in 2015 (with the work Armpit together with the artist Andris Eglītis; curator Kaspars Vanags) and was nominated for the prestigious Ars Fennica award in Finland (2008).
-Neiburga has taken part in exhibitions since 2000 both in Latvia and internationally.
-Her works are held in the collections of the Latvian National Museum of Art and Finnish Museum of Contemporary Art KIASMA as well as in several private collections.
-She has made stage designs and video projections for many opera houses and theatres, among them the LNO, Bastille Opera in Paris, Sweden's outdoor opera house Dalhalla, Mariinsky Theatre in Saint Petersburg, Theatre Vanemuine in Tartu, The New Riga Theatre, Valmiera Theatre, Valmiera Theatre Festival and others.

-About curator
+About the curator

 Text by Auguste Petre